Pratyush/hekaton-system/docs/cpu_arch_sketch.md

     aux_tape_idx: RamIdx,
 }

+struct DecodedInstruction {
+    reg1: UInt8,
+    reg2: UInt8,
+    imm_or_reg: Word,
+}

-// Computes a CPU tick.
-Every tick can do any op. `metadata` contains the public data about the current
+// Computes the given CPU instruction. `metadata` contains the public data about the current
 // program. `instr` is the current instruction. `state` is the current CPU state. `mem_op` is the
-// transcript entry corresponding to this tick's memory operation, if there is one (if not, then
+// transcript entry corresponding to this tick's memory operation, if there is one (if not, then we
-// we enforce `mem_op.is_padding == true`).
+// enforce `mem_op.is_padding == true`).
 //
-// Returns the new CPU state
+// Returns the new CPU state and a flag indicating whether a verification error occurred fn full_exec_checker(
-fn smalltick(
-    metadata: ProgramData,
+    metadata: ProgramData ,
     instr: EncodedInstruction,
     state: CpuState,
     mem_op: TranscriptEntry,
 ) -> CpuState {
+    // Decode the instruction
+    let (given_op, instr_args) = instr.decode();

-    // Store (state, err) for each possible instruction let all_possible_states = [(CpuState, Bool); 32];
+    // Parse instr as every possible instruction.
+Store (state, err) for each possible instruction let mut all_possible_states = [(CpuState, Bool); 32];
+    for op in ALL_OPCODES {
+        all_possible_results[op] = exec_checker(metadata, op, instr_args, state, mem_op);
+    }

+    // Select the correct new state
+    let (new_state, err) = all_possible_results.select(given_op);
+    // Ensure that this operation ran successfully assert !err

+    new_state
+}

+// Computes the CPU instruction defined by `op` and `instr_args`, where `op` is a native value that
+// can be `match`ed over. `metadata` contains the public data about the current program. `instr` is
+// the current instruction. `state` is the current CPU state. `mem_op` is the transcript entry
+// corresponding to this tick's memory operation, if there is one (if not, then we enforce
+// `mem_op.is_padding == true`).
+//
+// Returns the new CPU state and a flag indicating whether a verification error occurred fn exec_checker(
+    metadata: ProgramData, // Native value
+    op: Opcode,            // Native value
+    instr_args: InstrArgs,
+    state: CpuState,
+    mem_op: TranscriptEntry,
+) -> CpuState {

     let pc_step_size = match metadata.arch {
         Harvard => 1,